The Bankrate promise

 In both cases, lenders and investors were afraid to take on risk, and that fear translated to an extra fee to borrow.

 Today’s economic situation is far different.
-While a recession looms, few predict a calamitous crash, and the pandemic is largely under control.
+While a recession looms, few predict a calamitous crash, and the pandemic is largely in the rearview.

-Instead, the problem now is simply that mortgage rates have soared.
+One factor is that mortgage rates soared in a short timeframe, and that sort of rapid change creates uncertainty.
 In mid-November 2021, the average rate on a 30-year fixed loan was just 3.15 percent, according to Bankrate’s survey.
 By late October 2022, that number had soared to 7.12 percent.

 “Rate volatility is just extraordinarily high,” says Laurie Goodman, an economist and a fellow at the Urban Institute.